 Chitimacha Tribal School is required to have an updated immunization record on each child.
 The immunization record consists of all proper immunizations needed to attend school.
-If you do not provide one, you will have two weeks from the first day of school or two weeks from the date of enrolling to provide one.
-After two weeks, the child will not be allowed to attend school until the school receives the updated immunization record or the parent/guardian submits a written statement from a physician stating that the procedure is contraindicated for medical reasons.
+If you do not provide one, you will have 2 weeks from the first day of school or 2 weeks from the date of enrolling to provide one.
+After 2 weeks, the student will not be allowed to attend school until the school receives the updated immunization record or 1) parent submits a written statement from a physician stating that the procedure is contraindicated for medical reasons or 2) written dissent from the parent or guardian. https://ldh.la.gov/page/2846